-Burro Flats, tucked away neatly in the Hells Canyon Wilderness area northwest of Lake Pleasant, has the feel of being much farther from civilization than it really is.
+Burro Flats, tucked away neatly in the Hells Canyon Wilderness area northwest of Lake Pleasant, has the feel of being much farther from civilization than it is.
 Rugged peaks and few visitors make for a great Sonoran Desert experience in this part of the Hieroglyphic Mountains.

 Though I was pleased to find a great grotto formed by an elephant size boulder lodged overhead, I did not see evidence of a spring.
-This would be a good destination to escape summer sun, as the seating is quite comfortable.
+This would be a good destination to escape the summer sun, as the seating is quite comfortable.
 From there, I headed west along the trail another 1.95 miles to the Burro Springs trailhead.
 This took about 50 minutes and was not as pretty as the Horse Creek Trail.

-This 6.4 mile loop can be done in as little as 2 hours, but this secluded valley could keep you busy for a week, the 4 main peaks that dominate the skyline all appear to be non-technical, the one directly south of Burro is exceptionally dramatic (3465').
+This 6.4-mile loop can be done in as little as 2 hours, but this secluded valley could keep you busy for a week, the 4 main peaks that dominate the skyline all appear to be non-technical, the one directly south of Burro is exceptionally dramatic (3465').